Skip to content

 Bill Introduced in U.S. House that would Raise Restrictions on EV Tax Credit Qualifications

-International Trade Commission Investigation of Certain Vehicle Parts and Components A bill was introduced in Congress by U.S. Representative Carol Miller (R-WV) that would make it harder for electric vehicles (EVs) to qualify for EV tax credits.
-Under regulation set by Treasury under authority set in the Inflation Reduction Act, an EV is not eligible…
+House Committees Schedule Markups on Key Automotive Legislation A bill was introduced in Congress by U.S. Representative Carol Miller (R-WV) that would make it harder for electric vehicles (EVs) to qualify for EV tax credits.
+Under regulation set by Treasury under authority set in the Inflation Reduction Act, an EV is not eligible for the…

 Read More